M-Aktion: Beneficiaries of the looted Jewish property

 The property looted from the Jews was collected in eleven "Reich camps" as reserves or sold directly to "air raid victims".

 Alfred Rosenberg, who also became "Reich Minister for the Occupied Eastern Territories" as of July 1941, wanted to furnish German administrative offices in the East with the confiscated furniture and other items.
 SS divisions as well as the Reichsbahn and Reichspost were also supplied from the loot.
+Among the beneficiaries of luxury items were senior German generals including Heinz Guderian who furnished his Polish estate at Deipenhof with items stolen by M-Aktion.
 Many of the belongings seized from Jews were transferred to Germans who had lost their homes in air raid, war-disabled, large families and newlyweds.
 Also "Knight's Cross bearers" were allowed to claim "benefits from the M-Action.
 In some cases, there were also public auctions, which were announced in newspapers.
 All proceeds were paid to the Reichskasse.